Anh-Duy-Tran/wolt-delivery-fee-calculator/README.md

 <i>Please find in the next chapter to see the demo of the mentioned features</i>

-- Calculate also the delivery fee component i.e. it shows how the application calculate the delivery fee and what rules are applied to the order.
+- Calculate also the delivery fee components i.e. it shows how the application calculate the delivery fee and what rules are applied to the order.
 - Interactive tooltip.
 - Accessible on Desktop (PC), pressing **tab** would cycle the focus to every interactable component.
 - Accessible also on Mobile, using responsive media query to restructure component to work well on smaller screen.